 You’ll also need a wiring harness so that you can connect the new stereo without cutting into to the car’s wiring.
 You attach the wires from one end of the harness to the wires from the stereo.
 The other end of the harness has a connector that plugs into the Civic’s stereo connector.
 Honda uses a non-standard connector for the radio antenna, so you need an adapter for that too.
-(Luckily, when you purchase your stereo from Crutchfield, the wiring harness and antenna adapter are free with most orders, and we’ll give you the integration kit for half price.
-A pack of Posi-Products Car Stereo Connectors makes the job of connecting the harness wires to the stereo wires much easier.)
+Luckily, when you purchase your stereo from Crutchfield, the wiring harness and antenna adapter are deeply discounted with most orders, as is the integration kit.
+A pack of Posi-Products Car Stereo Connectors makes the job of connecting the harness wires to the stereo wires much easier.

 One important note: If your Civic is a DX model that doesn’t have a factory stereo, you’ll need to purchase stereo mounting brackets from your local Honda dealer.

 The upgraded, 7-speaker system is largely the same, and you'll use the same integration kit in the dash.
 The biggest difference comes from the addition of a factory amplifier.
 You'll need to bypass that amp when you install your new receiver.